sqlwatch/docs/configuration/basics.md

 ---
 nav_order: 10
 title: Configuration
+has_children: true
 ---

 # Configuration
 {: .no_toc }
 ---

-SQLWATCH has been designed with "set it and forget it" approach and does not require any maintenance or configuration to get started.
+SQLWATCH has been designed with "set it and forget it" approach and does not require any maintenance or extensive post-installation configuration to get started.
 It will run out of the box.
 However, some configuration is available.

 - TOC
 {:toc}

 ## Basic Configuration

-### Blocked Process Monitor (important)
+### Blocked Process Monitor

-For SQLWATCH to record blocking chains we have to enable The `blocked process threshold` for a specific time window.
+To enable SQLWATCH to record blocking chains we must to set the `blocked process threshold` to the appropriate time window.
 Learn more about [Blocked Process Threshold](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/blocked-process-threshold-server-configuration-option)

-The blocked process monitor will log any transactions (queries) being blocked for longer than the set threshold.
+The blocked process monitor will log any transactions (queries) that are being blocked for longer than the set threshold.
 In the example below, we are setting it to log blocking chains lasting longer than 15 seconds.

 ```
 exec sp_configure 'show advanced options', 1 ;